 Trisenox is administered as an intravenous infusion.

-Common side effects of Trisenox include headaches, fatigue, dizziness, cough, rash, itching, trouble breathing, high blood glucose, nausea, vomiting, diarrhea, abdominal pain, and edema (swelling).
+Common side effects of Trisenox include elevated white blood cell counts, headaches, fatigue, dizziness, cough, rash, itching, trouble breathing, high blood glucose, nausea, vomiting, diarrhea, abdominal pain, and edema (swelling).

 For more details about this treatment, visit: